dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ## Signing Externally Referenced Files

+In some deployments, it is not practical to include all of the file contents of a vCon inline.
+In support of that, file may be externally referenced.
+When external files are referenced, the signature on the vCon does not secure the file contents from modification.
+For this reason any externally referenced files MUST also have a signature. vCons use the [LM-OTS] method for signing the externally referenced file content and include its url, alg, key and signature in the vCon which are included in the integrety signature for the whole vCon.

+After retriving externally referenced files, before using its content, the payload of the HTTPS request should be verified using the key and signature for the url using the procedure defined in section 4.6 of [LM-OTS].

 ## Signed Form of vCon Object

+A signed vCon uses [JWS] and takes the form General JWS JSON Serialization Syntax form as defined in section 7.2.1 of [JWS].

 MUST include x5c or x5u in unprotected header.

+* payload: "String"

+    The value of the payload is the Base64Url Encoded string containing the unsigned vCon.
+The general construction of the payload string value is described in section 7.2.1 of [JWK]

+* signatures "Signature[]"

+    The value of signatures is an array of [Signature Objects](#signature-object)

+### Signature Object

+The Signature Object MUST contain a header, protected and signature parameter as defined in section 7.2.1 of [JWS].

+* header: "Header"

+    The value of header is defined in [Header Object](#header-object)

+* protected: "String"
+* signature" "String"

+### Header Object

+The Header Object and its contents are defined in section 4 of [JWS].
+The Header Object for a signed vCon MUST include the alg and either the x5c or x5u arrays.
+The x5c or x5u requirement makes the management and use of vCons easier, allowing the certifcate chain to be found as the vCon is moved.

+* alg: "String"

+    The string value of alg is defined in section 4.1.1 of [JWS].
+For a signed vCon this value SHOULD be "RS256" to maximize interoperablity.

+* x5c: "String[]" (MUST provide x5c or x5u)

+    The array of string values for x5c are defined in section 4.1.6 of [JWS].

+* x5u: "String" (MUST provide x5c or x5u)

+    The string value of x5u MUST contain an [HTTPS] URL as defined in section 4.1.5 of [JWS].

 How to deal with expired signatures.